-We have reviewed the accompanying interim condensed financial statements of Pearl Petroleum Company Limited (the "Company") as at 30 September 2024, comprising of the interim statement of financial position as at 30 September 2024 and the related interim statements of comprehensive income for the three-month and nine-month periods then ended, changes in equity and cash flows for the nine-month period then ended and explanatory notes.
+We have reviewed the accompanying interim condensed financial statements of Pearl Petroleum Company Limited (the "Company") as at 31 March 2025, comprising of the interim statement of financial position as at 31 March 2025 and the related interim statements of comprehensive income, changes in equity and cash flows for the three-month period then ended and explanatory notes.
 Management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with IAS 34 Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.